We take the headache out of sourcing new apprenticeship tenders.

 – All qualifying suppliers must be admitted to the DPS, and there are no limits on the number of suppliers.
 Individual contracts are awarded at the second stage when DPS suppliers bid for contracts.

 Being a qualified supplier on a DPS is beneficial due to the intricacies of apprenticeship delivery and funding.
 A DPS created specifically for apprenticeships ensures all binding documentation and the awarding process is in line with regulations.
 Approved suppliers can then be approached as and when apprenticeship training and assessment are required.
 Here’s an example of an apprenticeship DPS:

 – Southampton City Council wants to deliver several hundred new apprenticeships to boost employment prospects and skills locally.

-- The Council puts out an Invitation to Tender (ITT) for a DPS – Apprenticeship Delivery.
+– The Council puts out an Invitation to Tender (ITT) for a DPS – Apprenticeship Delivery.
 This tender seeks qualified training providers who will deliver high-quality apprenticeships.
-These apprenticeships will include delivering a range employment, skills and related support services within the city of Southampton.
+These apprenticeships will include delivering a range of employment skills and related support services within the city of Southampton.

 – Suitably qualified service providers will respond to the tender and bid for the work.
 This will be via an e-tendering process and sometimes via mini-competitions.

 – The Council will choose the most economically advantageous tenders (MEAT) to deliver the apprenticeship programmes.

 While the number of suppliers on the DPS is unlimited, suppliers will be required to tender for services each time opportunities are available.

 The most effective way to find apprenticeship tenders that are relevant to your services is via a sector-specific portal.
 Especially if the portal uses keyword filtering.

 Consultancy Tenders streamlines the tendering process to save you valuable time, so you can focus on your business.
 We make sure you can find apprenticeship tenders efficiently, in the following ways: